DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

 </soap:Envelope>
 ```

+Conversely, if you have a SOAP document that looks like the latter, you can verify the signature, and obtain the
+former, unsigned document.

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.